aristotelis-metsinis/web-application-login-functionality/README.md

 ---

+## Documentation
+All project requirements, design decisions, and assignment details can be found in the `docs/` folder.

+---

 ## Contribution
 - Follow **Java and Serenity coding standards**
 - Add new features in separate branches and submit pull requests
 - Maintain logging, waits, and reusable Page Objects
+- Keep API tests data-driven and reusable with `JsonUtils` and `/data` folder